Shroedinger’s Rapist And The Imagined Right To Intrude

 I don’t mind if someone tries to initiate a conversation, but I hate the ones that are pushy/clingy/oblivious and won’t let the conversation die when the appropriate time comes or if I wasn’t interested in the first place.
 I want to be polite and exit the interaction on good terms so I don’t want to tell a guy to shut up, but sometimes it comes to that.

-20. Alexandra Says:
+20. Alexandra permalink

 I meant non-boring, not non-boeuf.

-21. Annie Mcfly Says:
+21. Annie Mcfly permalink

 “I’m also rather frightened that you seem to think you have a right, equal to someone’s right to not be bothered by you, to bother strangers without any reason beyond pleasing yourself.
 I think you’re part of the problem.”